luraess/julia-parallel-course-EGU21/README.md

 🚧 WIP - to add:
 - output figure
 - some words on iteration count and time to solution on specific resolution (low res, slow)
-- physical time derivative to be able to switch from steady state to specific time-span

 #### XPU SIA implementation
 Applying what we learned from the 1D diffusion equation, we can now instrument the [`iceflow.jl`](scripts/iceflow.jl) code (see code snippet just above) to make it XPU compatible using [ParallelStencil.jl]; the [`iceflow_xpu.jl`](scripts/iceflow_xpu.jl) code: